Book Groups

 Thursdays every other month at 7:00 p.m. in the Collins Room and via Zoom

 Join Educator Susan Gomes to discuss popular and timely nonfiction books.
-Contact Readers’ Advisory Librarian Cindy Haiken at chaiken@wallingfordlibrary.org for details.
+Registration is not required.
+Contact Readers’ Advisory Librarian Cindy Haiken at chaiken@wallingfordlibrary.org for more details.

 Educated by Tara Westover